hjamienordstrom/Reptile-Database/README.md

     Limit the breeder so they are only able to see the reptiles they created Create a feeding feature so each reptiles feeding schedule/diet can be recorded

-App Title: Contains a description of what the app does and optional background info.

-☐ Screenshot(s): A screenshot of your app's landing page and any other screenshots of interest.

-☐ Technologies Used: List of the technologies used.

-☐ Getting Started: Include a link to the deployed app and your Trello board with the project's planning.

-☐ Next Steps: Planned future enhancements (icebox items).